eduNEXT/tutor-contrib-edunext-distro/README.rst

 - index **# Where download it (choices are pip or git)**
 - repository **# This is optional only if you use a git repo**
 - version **#This is optional only if you use a git repo**
-- variables **# The variables key is the part of custom development which you need to setup a `development` or a `production` environment with whatever dava you may need**
+- variables **# The variables key is the part of custom development which you need to setup a `development` or a `production` environment with whatever you may need**
   - development **# A dictionary: Dict[str, str] with all the settings you can need to start a deleopment environment**
   - production **# A dictionary: Dict[str, str] with all the settings you can need to start a production environment**